Abigail Austen: In media

+In advisory roles

 She continued to undertake a number of training and advisory roles on gender issues, including with Lancashire Police, and supported the Parachute Regiment by fundraising for Airborne Charities.

 After leaving military service, Austen served as a police officer with Strathclyde Police in Glasgow, setting the first Scottish legal precedents for transphobic crimes and as the UK lead on development of diversity awareness for the national police service.
 She is an instructor with the Army Cadet Force, mentoring troubled young people from her police ward.